bbawj/resume/resume.md

 :::::
 ::::: {#right}

-- Built a framework in **C** to allow users to bootstrap federated machine learning clients running on emulated hardware with QEMU and ZephyrOS
+- Built a framework in **C** to allow users to bootstrap federated machine learning clients running on emulated hardware with QEMU and ZephyrOS.
+- Implements client-server federated averaging over basic gradient descent
-- Aggregated metrics such as TCP  communicating with a central HTTP server.
+- Supports network simulation and collection of aggregated metrics such as TCP network statistics.
 :::::
 :::::